What To Do When a Spouse Dies

 Collect life insurance and other named benefits

-There are generally no income taxes due on life insurance benefits and funds transferred to named beneficiaries from an IRA or 401(k).
+There are generally no income taxes due on life insurance benefits and funds transferred to named beneficiaries from an IRA, 401(k) or other retirement plans.
 However, it’s still a good idea to consult a financial advisor at this stage, because you need to make important decisions about whether to use or rollover inherited funds.
 Retirement account funds are treated differently than other inherited assets.

 For example, the surviving spouse can choose to distribute all the IRA assets on any schedule over a ten-year period following death, designate the account as an inherited IRA, or elect a spousal rollover or “fresh start” IRA.
 Each of these options has different tax consequences, so it’s important to consider your decision in the context of your complete financial picture.